marcohefti/request-network-api-client-php/docs/TESTING.md

 The PHP package mirrors the TypeScript SDK’s guard rails so every release ships with the same signal quality (unit coverage, static analysis, spec parity, and synced fixtures).
 This guide explains how to run the suites locally, how CI enforces them, and where future contributors should extend coverage as new behaviour lands.

 ## Goals and Non-Goals
-- Document the end-to-end testing workflow for `packages/request-php-client`, including tooling, directory layout, and validation hooks.
+- Document the end-to-end testing workflow for this PHP client repository, including tooling, directory layout, and validation hooks.
 - Record expectations for coverage, contracts sync, and parity scripts so regressions are obvious before release.
 - Surface Mollie-inspired PHP testing ergonomics (PSR-18 mocks, reusable fixtures) that keep suites fast and deterministic.
 - Call out backlog updates required now that the testing contract exists.